asands94/Liveable/README.md

 ## MVP

 The **Liveable** MVP is to allow authorized users to create, read, update, and delete their posts as well as see details of an individual post.
 Users will be able to use the applicatiion on desktop, mobile, or a tablet.
 Flexbox and grid will be used for styling.
+At least 8 rendered components.
 <br>

 ### Goals